t-elston/ks4_pipeline/README.md

 If you are recording from multiple brain areas, you can also modify the `brain_areas` variable such that the first element is the brain area you lowered the `imec0` probe into and the second element is the brain area you lowered the `imec1` probe into.
 Extend this list to as many brain areas as you have probes.

-## Extracting event codes and aligning your data onto a common timeline
+## Extracting event codes and mapping your data to a common timeline

 `npx_ks4_pipeline.ipynb` also extracts the event codes and edges of synchronization pulses across all of your data streams and places all of your spike/event data onto a common timeline.